Democratizing UX research: a year in review

 Democratizing UX research promotes a user-centric culture by involving various stakeholders in the research process.
 This user-centered mindset cultivates empathy for users and a deeper understanding of their needs, leading to better products and services.
 It encourages collaboration, breaks down silos, and fosters a sense of shared responsibility for delivering exceptional user experiences.

-Challenges of Democratizing UX Research 😰
+Challenges of democratizing UX research 😰

 Maintaining thorough research and quality